-If you would like to be considered for financial assistance with respect to payment of either a required or optional student fee for an activity, service, or item that your school offers, please complete and sign this form and give it to the school's Office Manager.
-The Office Manager or Operations Manager and School Leader will review and contact you within 5 business days with any questions or a decision.
+If you would like to be considered for financial assistance with respect to payment of either a required or optional student fee for an activity, service, or item that your school offers, please complete and sign this form and give it to the school's Office or Operations Manager.
+The Office or Operations Manager and School Leader will review and contact you within 5 business days with any questions or a decision.

 Student name

-Type and \$ amount of fee requesting to be waived
+Type and \$ amount of fee requesting to b pe waived

 Explanation of hardship

-Decumentation provided

-Documentation provided

-By signing below, you certify that the information you provided is accu urate and correct.
+ormation you provided is accurate and correct.

 Parent/Guardian Name Signature Date

+Office Use:

-Office Use: Decision Date
+Decision Date

 School Leader Name

 School Leader Signature